 Shown below is one of the stone tools from the site.
 This grinding stone was particularly used as a food processing tool.
-Nuts, such as chestnuts, walnuts and Japanese horse chestnuts were an important source of food for the people at the time.
-These were used to crush the hard nuts.
+Nuts, such as chestnuts, walnuts, and Japanese horse chestnuts were an important source of food for the people at the time.
+These were used to crush these hard nuts.

 Below you can see some stone spearheads used by the hunters during that period.
 These hunting tools are characterized by a carefully formed leaf shape and evenly beveled edges that required great skill and patience to create.
 These tools were created by a process called knapping, where one stone is used to strike another to create a desired shape.
 If you are a student of history, you will notice that these stone tools, which were somewhat roughly created in the Paleolithic era, were by the Jōmon period meticulously chipped and smoothly polished.

 We moved forward to a large board-shaped clay figurine on display.
 The Sannai Maruyama village site turned up a huge number of human shaped figurines.
 From middle to late Jomon periods, the Jomon people made large numbers of human figures from clay.
 However these Jomon figurines do not look like real people.
 They have distorted forms with large faces, small arms and hands.
 Some of the figurines look like humans wearing goggles.
 This is not new for many cultures who have depicted humans in exaggerated shapes like the Egyptians, but it does makes one think if the Jomon actually had some kind of extra-terrestrial contact.